joiellantero/command-line-twitter/README.md

 # Command Line Twitter

 DISCLAIMER: The usage of this software requires some basic knowledge in C programming.
-This program is not in any way connected to Twitter Company.
+This program is not in any way associated to Twitter Company.

 This project mimics the basic functionalities of Twitter, i.e., posting a tweet, sending private messages, viewing your private messages, and viewing your wall.
 The application allows users to log in and out; however, once you log out, all the data associated to your account will be deleted except the posted tweets.